Below is an overview of what is typically included in the appliance maintenance process for various household appliances:

 2. Cleaning

 • Internal and External Cleaning: Cleaning the exterior and interior of the appliance to remove dust, grease, or dirt that can cause inefficiency or wear.
+For example, in a refrigerator, cleaning the coils, shelves, and seals; for an oven, cleaning the interior, including racks and burners.

 • Airflow Cleaning (for Dryers & HVAC): Cleaning vents, filters, and fans to ensure proper airflow and prevent lint or dust buildup that could lead to overheating or poor performance.